NL12143/Microsoft365DSC/README.md

 Update-M365DSCModule # Install dependencies like az, graph, intune,
 ```

+## First runs

+Do NOT run this against your production tenant withour careful settings the various permissions.
+Use App Registrations (delegated or as app with secret) as much as possible.
+For production [MUSR read](https://github.com/NL12143/Microsoft365DSC/blob/Dev/docs/docs/user-guide/get-started/authentication-and-permissions.md)

 For information on how to get started, additional documentation or
 additional resources, please navigate to the official web site at
 [Microsoft365DSC.com](http://Microsoft365DSC.com)